epheo/shaddock/README.rst

 OpenStack template installation and configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Reference template for an OpenStack platform
+Reference template for an OpenStack platform:

 .. code:: bash